Parameterized Complexity of Streaming Diameter and Connectivity Problems: Upper Bounds for Diameter

 For every vertex $w\in X$, we save its tentative distance $d(w)$ from $v$; if this is not yet decided, this field has value $\infty$.
 Our claim will be that after round $i$, the value of $d(w)$ for vertices $w$ within distance $i$ from $v$ is correct.
 We initialize the distance of $v$ as $d(v) = 0$ (we store $d(v)$ regardless of whether $v\in X$).

 Say we are in round $i\geq 1$.
 We execute a pass over the stream.
 Say we view a vertex $w \in X \cup \{v\}$ in the stream with its adjacencies.
-If $w$ has a distance of $d(w)$, we update the neighbours of $w$ in $X$ to have distance $d(u) = \min(d(u), d(w)+1)$.
+If $w$ has a distance of $d(w)$, we update the neighbours $u$ of $w$ in $X$ to have distance $d(u) = \min(d(u), d(w)+1)$.
 If instead we view a vertex $w \notin X \cup \{v\}$ in the stream, we do the following.
 Locally save all the neighbours and look at their distances, and let $z$ be the neighbour with minimum $d(z)$ value.
 For every $u\in N(w)$ we update the distance as $d(u) = \min(d(z)+2, d(u))$.
 This simulates the distance of a path passing through $w$ (note that this may not be the shortest path, but this may be resolved by other vertices).
+Executing this procedure for every vertex of $G$ takes a single pass, as by the AL model we see all the adjacencies of a vertex when it arrives in the stream.
 This completes the procedure for round $i$.

-Notice that we use only $\O(k \log n)$ bits of memory during the procedure, and that the total number of passes is indeed \O(k) as we execute $2k$ rounds, using one pass each.
+Notice that we use only $\O(k \log n)$ bits of memory during the procedure, and that the total number of passes is indeed $\O(k)$ as we execute $2k$ rounds, using one pass each.

 For the correctness, let us first argue the correctness of the claim \emph{after round $i$, the value of $d(w)$ of vertices $w\in X$ within distance $i$ from $v$ is correct}.
 We proceed by induction, clearly the base case of 0 is correct.
 Now consider some vertex $w$ at distance $i$ from $v$.
 Consider a shortest path from $v$ to $w$.
 Look at the last vertex on the path before visiting $w$.
 If this vertex is in $X$, then by induction, this vertex has a correct distance after round $i-1$, and so, in round $i$ this vertex will update the distance of $w$ to be $i$.
 If this vertex is not in $X$, then it has a neighbour with distance $i-2$, which is correct after round $i-2$ by induction, and so, the vertex not in $X$ will (have) update(d) the distance of $w$ to be $i$ in round $i$.